Proton Beam therapy is an advanced form of external radiation therapy that uses high-energy proton beams rather than photon X-ray beams.

-At The Rutherford Cancer Centres, proton beam therapy will be delivered using the latest IBA ProteusONE machines.
+At the Rutherford Cancer Centres, proton beam therapy is delivered using the latest IBA ProteusONE machines.
 ProteusONE delivers proton beam therapy using pencil beam scanning, an advanced technique that allows the dose to be delivered to the exact shape of the target area.
 This, combined with a robotic patient positioning couch and the most up to date imaging capabilities, including cone beam CT, allows for the delivery of precise proton treatments.

 The proton beam therapy that patients at our centres will receive will be tailored and delivered by a highly skilled team, made up of therapy radiographers, physicists and dosimetrists who will work alongside your oncologist to plan and deliver your treatment.
-Proton beam therapy will be available at The Rutherford Cancer Centre, South Wales from early 2018.
+Proton beam therapy is currently available at the Rutherford Cancer Centre South Wales.

 How does it work?